arup-group/pam/docs/contributing/coding.md

 !!! note

-    If you have [chosen a different environment name][choosing-a-different-environment-name] to the default `pam`, you will need to add this as a pytest argument: `pytest --nbmake-kernel=[my-env-name]`
+    If you already have an environment called `pam` on your system (e.g., for a stable installation of the package), you will need to [chose a different environment name][choosing-a-different-environment-name].
+    You will then need to add this as a pytest argument when running the tests: `pytest --nbmake-kernel=[my-env-name]`.

 ### Rapid-fire testing
 The following options allow you to strip down the test suite to the bare essentials: